fhiso/sources-and-citations/citation-elements.md

 `rdf:langString` *datatype* described in §6.6.5 of [Basic Concepts].

-{.note}  This is called the *format default datatype* to avoid confusion with the *default datatype* defined per *citation element term* in §3.4 The *format default datatype* *should* be a *language-tagged datatype* to ensure that any *language tag* that is in the scope is retained in the data model, and as the most general *language-tagged datatype*, `rdf:langString` is *recommended*.
-The *datatype correction* mechanism defined in §3.4 of this standard allow a *conformant* application to correct the *datatype* that have incorrectly defaulted to `rdf:langString`.
+{.note}  This is called the *format default datatype* to avoid confusion with the *default datatype* defined per *citation element term* in {§default-datatypes}.
+The *format default datatype* *should* be a *language-tagged datatype* to ensure that any *language tag* that is in the scope is retained in the data model, and as the most general *language-tagged datatype*, `rdf:langString` is *recommended*.
+The *datatype correction* mechanism defined in {§default-datatypes} of this standard allow a *conformant* application to correct the *datatype* that have incorrectly defaulted to `rdf:langString`.
 In practice it is anticipated that many applications will apply *datatype correction* during import, and therefore the *format default datatype* becomes a fallback that applies if the